EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 title: 'Florida Bar v.
 Went for It, Inc.'
 cite: '515 U.S. 618 (1995)'
-judge: 'Justice O'CONNOR delivered the opinion of the Court.'
+judge: "Justice O'CONNOR delivered the opinion of the Court."

 ---